 Yumi Kim targets past website visitors and shows them the products they’ve already engaged with.
 A Google report revealed that customizing the shopping experience through dynamic Facebook remarketing ads can drive a conversion rate up to 5x higher than standard ad formats and Retargeting video ads on Facebook.

 To run dynamic Facebook remarketing ads, you need a Business Manager account and a freshly-updated product catalog.
-Facebook will use tracking Pixels to pull the right products into the right ads for each individual shopper.
+Then, Facebook will use tracking Pixels to pull the right products into the right ads for each individual shopper.
 This process is usually referred to as app retargeting.

 Read our guide on dynamic ads to learn more.